wesleytao/blog/_posts/2018-08-06-Pits of Image Segmentation .md

 Things to Try:

-1. Oversampling | Weight adjusting
+1. Oversampling and Weight adjusting
-2. Cascade  | Thresholding
+2. Cascade and Thresholding
 ![img](figs/cascade.png)
 3. Use binary cross-entropy instead of global accuracy